james-jw/xq-promise/README.md

 depending on the work load, followed by rejoining the work on the main thread.
 As seen earlier, ``promises`` can be used to build up a piece of work for later execution.
 With this ability, coupled with ``fork-join``, async ``XQuery`` processing becomes a reality.

-Lets see how we can use this capability by comparing a simple example involving making http requests, using deferred ``promised`` execute but without ``fork-join`` just yet.
+Lets see how we can use this capability by comparing a simple example involving making http requests, using deferred ``promised`` execution but without ``fork-join`` just yet.

 ```xquery
 import module namespace async = 'org.jw.basex.async.xq-promise';